Ready to find out the top things to do in Brighton?

 If you’re visiting for a day trip, check out the video first then scroll down to find out all about my top things to do in Brighton!

-Last time I visited Brighton, this gigantic tower did not exist.
+Last time I visited this gigantic tower did not exist, and yet now it’s a top Brighton tourist attraction!
 Designed by the same architects behind the London Eye, the British Airways i360 is an exciting new addition to the seafront, and while the views from the top are impressive, the architecture of the structure itself is equally as photo worthy.
 Holding up to 200 people at a time (there were only around 50 when I visited) you enter the capsule at the bottom and then ascend to a height of 138 metres.
 The capsule remains at the top for a while before descending again.
 There’s a bar in the middle serving cocktails, champagne and soft drinks.
 Sipping bubbly from our big bubble in the sky was a lovely experience.
 From the top we spotted a few unique details – I’d never realised that along with street art on the walls around Brighton, there was also some hiding on the rooftops!